 The Erie Canal Museum Today

-The present professional Museum and the attached Syracuse Heritage Area Visitor Center stand as testimony to the work of many dedicated people.
-The Museum, which is accredited by the American Association of Museums, is visited annually by more than 20,000 visitors from all 50 states and many foreign countries.
+The present professional Museum, which houses the Syracuse Heritage Area Visitor Center, stands as testimony to the work of many dedicated people.
+The Museum, which is accredited by the American Association of Museums, is visited annually by more than 23,000 visitors from all 50 states and many foreign countries.
+We are open seven days a week with free admission.

-The Erie Canal Made New York, a permanent exhibit that opened in 2015, uses interactive displays, narrative audio tracks and original artifacts to explain why and by whom the Erie Canal was conceived, the technology used in its construction, Canal-inspired inventions and the waterway’s role in our country’s social and economic development.
-A display of the 1825 Wedding of the Waters ceremonial Canal opening, complete with fireworks sound effects, leads visitors to the 1850 National Register Weighlock Building, the Museum’s most important artifact.
+In 2015 we opened The Erie Canal Made New York, a new permanent exhibit that includes interactive displays, narrative audio tracks and original artifacts.
+The exhibit explains why and by whom the Erie Canal was conceived, the technology used in its construction, Canal-inspired inventions, and the waterway’s role in our country’s social and economic development.
+A display of the 1825 Wedding of the Waters ceremonial Canal opening, complete with fireworks sound effects, leads visitors to the 1850 Syracuse Weighlock Building, the Museum’s most important artifact.